NCLT warns Jet Airways CoC of contempt proceedings

 Further, the bench comprising Bhaskara Pantula Mohan and Rajesh Sharma directed the CoC to at least pay the amount by January 20, or the tribunal will initiate contempt proceedings against the defaulting members.
 The tribunal directed the CoC members, who have not honoured the order of the court, to remain present on February 19 - the next date of hearing.

-The National Company Law Tribunal (NCLT) also directed Indian Overseas Bank, which filed applications at the tribunal for exemption from payment as they are under Prompt Corrective Action (PCA) restriction to approach the government authorities concerned in this regard.
+The National Company Law Tribunal (NCLT) also directed Indian Overseas Bank, which is in the process of filing application at the tribunal for exemption from payment as they are under Prompt Corrective Action (PCA) restriction, to approach the government authorities concerned in this regard.
 This direction came after the resolution professional pointed out that it is under tremendous pressure as many CoC members, in spite of the tribunal's earlier order, have not released funds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)